Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction

 \section{Sequential Convex Restriction}

-In this section, we will go over the details of the sequential convex restriction algorithm.
-The algorithm solves the original constrained robust MPC problem in~\eqref{eqn:CRMPC} via a sequence of deterministic convex optimization problems, which has a fairly complete theory and tractable algorithms.
+In this section, we will describe the details of the sequential convex restriction algorithm.
+The algorithm solves the original constrained robust MPC problem in~\eqref{eqn:CRMPC} via a sequence of deterministic convex optimization problems, which have a well-established theory and tractable algorithms.